 for the "sweats with the Reebok logo" flap, where many of the Nike endorsers

-engaged in various tactics to obscure the Vector logo).
-This is a rare and
+engaged in various tactics to obscure the Reebok Vector logo).
+An Air Jordan 7 with a "9" on the heel is a rare and highly desirable version.

 Back to the top of Charlie's Sneaker Pages!